NREL/HPC/MachineLearning/TensorBoard/tensorboard.md

 ```

 There are three main methods for activating Tensorboard:
-* If you included Tensorboard installation in an Anaconda environment, activate it:
+* If you included Tensorboard installation in an Anaconda environment, simply activate it:
    ```
    module purge
    conda activate <your_environment>